Frequently Asked Questions

 You can donate online to the building fund.

-You can donate gifts of securities, RRSP, RRIF, TFSA, property, or life insurance policies by contacting the Church office, Darrell Thomas, or Anita Anderson.
+You can donate gifts of securities (stocks, mutual funds, segregated funds, bonds, flow-through shares, and employee stock options), RRSP, RRIF, TFSA, property, or life insurance policies by contacting the Church office, Darrell Thomas, or Anita Anderson.